UncutDevs/aws-lightsail-ssh/README.md

 ## For Enabling Root User Direct Login
 **NOTE**
-This script does not allow direct root login if you want to login diectly as root then you can run this followin code:
+This script does not allow direct root login if you want to login directly as root then you can run this following code:

-1. Set a new root password first by loggin in as root user and running this command **passwd**
+1. Set a new root password first by logging in as root user and running this command **passwd**
 2. Run this command
 ```bash